SantaClaas/elmish-web-components/README.md

 - Follow guidelines https://docs.joinmastodon.org/api/guidelines
   - Use link header with rel="next" from mastodon api for pagination
 - Add ⚖️ licenses page and find out how to include license in source code
+- Try out a more functional programming approach to web components as it would better fit elmish by just defining the functions without a class and annotating them with decorators that mark them as the MVU parts of the elmish component.
+The decorators build the class from the marked functions and sets up the the lifecycle loop.
+Property changes are handled through the message type and the update functions can accept the property change notifications.
+- Provide advanced permissions UI to allow users to select what OAuth scopes the app has acccess to.
+In the spirit of OAuth

 ## A Note on Performance